5 Fall Tree Care Tips

 Cabling & Bracing

 Large or old trees often need cabling and bracing to survive Edmonton’s challenging climate.
-From scorching summers to frigid cold, heavy snow to heavy rain and the ever-expected high winds, trees go through a lot.
+Trees go through a lot, from scorching summers to frigid cold, heavy snow to heavy rain and the ever-expected high winds.

-Cabling and bracing can help sustain weakened or heavy parts of the trees to keep them from falling over.
+Cabling and bracing can help sustain weakened or heavy parts of the trees to keep them from splitting apart.
 The extra weight that snow will bring in the winter will put your tree to the test, and now is the right time to make sure it is structurally sound.

 Some straightforward tips for fall tree care can go a long way to maintaining a healthy tree.
 Contact a certified arborist to make sure that your trees are in the best of health.
 Fall is the right time to make sure your landscape thrives in the spring.